VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 > CQRS journey, the implementation may well change as we learn more and
 > refactor the code.

-## The Order Access Code Record Locator
+## The Order Access Code record locator

 A Registrant may need to retrieve an Order, either to view it, or to complete registering Attendees to seats.
 This may happen in a different